-In the nuclear segment, India currently has 22 power reactors, with plans of almost doubling by 2030.
-It is the fifth largest source of power in the country (the first being coal), as Indians working in the field continue making advances to fulfill the three-stage nuclear power programme to secure India’s long-term energy dependence.
+Coal is India's primary energy sourceWhile India is still highly dependent on coal, in the nuclear segment, the country currently has 23 power reactors, with plans of almost doubling by 2030.
+It is the fifth largest source of power in the country, as Indians working in the field continue making advances to fulfill the three-stage nuclear power program to secure India’s long-term energy dependence.

-Dry dung, dry manure or dung cakes made from animal feces is a common source of fuel across rural parts of the country.
+Apart from coal and crude oil as main sources of energy, Indians use LPG or Liquefied Petroleum Gas domestically for cooking.
+Most of this is imported and subsidized to reach the poorest households.
+Dry dung, dry manure or dung cakes made from animal feces is another common source of fuel across rural parts of the country.
 One dung cake or Chulha averages a little over 2,000 kJ of energy.
 These are hand-molded by village women and traditionally used in earthen ovens.
 Its wide usage is attributed to easily availability, low cost, safe disposal of animal dung and is locally sourced.
 Another method of using animal waste for fuel is via biogas or gobar gas plants.
-Maharashtra had the highest number of biogas plants, followed by Andhra Pradesh.
+Maharashtra had the highest number of biogas plants, followed by Karnataka.

-With the climate agreements of Copenhagen and Paris, Indians are on the road to increased investments and clean energy installations.
+India's efforts towards clean energyWith the climate agreements of Copenhagen and Paris, Indians are on the road to increased investments and clean energy installations.
 With a target of 100GW of solar capacity by 2022, the country has seen a significant ramp up over the last decade, with central and state governments auctioning tenders to build large-scale solar projects.
 Rooftop solar capacities have not warmed the market as quickly because of the high purchase cost.